-Northern Ireland produce is stamped all over the menus at the café-bar restaurant at Belfast’s MAC arts venue, the signature building on the beautiful St Anne’s Square in Cathedral Quarter.
+Northern Ireland produce is stamped all over the menus at the CAE-bar restaurant at Belfast’s MAC arts venue, the signature building on the beautiful St Anne’s Square in the Cathedral Quarter.

-It takes up part of the open ground floor and mezzanine space and the décor is industrial in style, with large concrete block walls and dark colours - but the food is vibrant and packed full of flavour.
+It takes up part of the open ground floor and mezzanine space and the décor is industrial style, with large concrete block walls and dark colours - but the food, as is to be expected of any enterprise that The Yellow Door puts its name to, is vibrant and packed full of flavour.

-It’s open from breakfast until late for breakfast, lunch, dinner, tapas and cocktails - and while pared back, with bare tables, bentwood chairs and simple tableware, the arrival of linen napkins at your table hints at the quality food to follow.
+It’s open from breakfast until late, for breakfast, lunch, dinner, bites and cocktails - and while pared back, with bare tables, bentwood chairs and simple tableware, there is no skimping on the quality of the food.

 Showcasing locally produced food and drink is the team's mission - and some of the salads and herbs are very local indeed, having been grown in outdoor spaces around the MAC, while most other fresh ingredients are grown by The Yellow Door - and, of course, their famed baked products feature prominently too.

 The menus - 'All Day' and 'NATIVE Bites' (both 12-5pm, or 7.30pm on show nights), Pre-Theatre (5-7pm,pm on show nights only ) and a super 'real food' Kid's Menu (from 12 noon), all read like a Who's Who of Northern Ireland artisan food and drink production with special mention going to Ewings Seafood, Leggygowan Farm, Clandeboye Yoghurt and Fruitvale Eggs, also drinks including McGraths Irish Ales, MacIvors Ciders and Shortcross Gin.